meditatingCybermind/meditatingCybermind.github.io/homebrew.md

 You may instead choose to perform it as a free action.
 )
 -

+### Wizard
+item (
+# :a: Still Spell
+## Feat 4
+-
+;Concentrate,Metamagic,Wizard
+-
+You've learned how to cast many of your spells with complex spellwork weaved amidst the words of power required to cast them.
+If the next action you use is CAsting a Spell that has a somatic component and at least one other component, you can remove the Somatic component.
+This makes the spell castable when you cannot move your hands.
+)
+-

 ## Archetypes
 **Level reductions from general changes are already applied.**